U.S. stocks climb as investors wait on Fed decision

 Meanwhile, the grind of earnings season continues, with Tesla and Intel scheduled to report after the market close.
 Boeing’s shares rose 2 percent in early trading after the aviation giant reported it generated positive cash flow last quarter for the first time since 2019.
 Investors have been otherwise tough to impress, with giants like Verizon and 3M seeing shares fall despite earnings beats.

-Ivan Feinseth, chief investment officer of Tigress Financial Partners, said the cadence of Q4 earnings is “failing to provide market support, at least in the near term, even as companies like Microsoft report record earnings."
-Microsoft’s revenues rose 20 percent year over year last quarter, the tech giant reported Tuesday, but shares initially dropped in trading but turned postive after the company released a better-than-expected sales forceast.
-A pandemic-trading favorite, Microsoft’s net income rose 21 percent to more than $18.7 billion in Q4.
+Ivan Feinseth, chief investment officer of Tigress Financial Partners, said the cadence of Q4 earnings is “failing to provide market support, at least in the near term, even as companies like Microsoft report record earnings.”
+Microsoft’s revenue rose 20 percent year over year last quarter, the tech giant reported after the market close Tuesday, but shares initially dropped in trading but turned positive after the company released a better-than-expected sales forecast.
+A pandemic-trading favorite, Microsoft’s net income rose 21 percent to more than $18.7 billion in the fourth quarter.

 The market’s receptiveness to earnings could shift in the coming weeks as more companies report, Feinseth noted in commentary Wednesday.
 But after a year of bombastic corporate earnings (buffeted by easy comparisons to 2020), it will be challenging for big names to maintain the same level of growth in a less supportive environment.